-The Trust is run by the Members, who have overall control of the Trust and appoint Trustees.
+The Trust is run by the Members, who have overall control of the Trust and appoint Trustees to this Trust board.
 The Trust Board, amongst other things, is responsible for setting the strategic direction of the Trust, and thus the schools within the Trust.
-It holds the Chief Executive Officer and Chief Financial and Operations Officer to account, in addition to the Trust Directors, Executive Headteachers and Headteachers of the different schools.
-In this way, the Board ensure the highest educational standards and can clearly demonstrate financial probity and the management of risk.
+It holds the Chief Executive Officer to account, in addition to the Trust Directors and Headteachers of the different schools.
+In this way, the Board ensures the highest educational standards and can clearly demonstrate financial probity and the management of risk.

-Each school has its own Local Advisory Board (LAB) which is accountable to the Trust.
-Each LAB works closely with the Headteacher of their school to provide support and challenge in the context of the Trust’s strategic aims and values.
-In line with the Trust’s motto, the LAB has an important community facing role, ensuring that each school meets the needs the pupils and students in its care and contributes positively to the local community.
-It is the LAB that manages each school on behalf of the Trust.
-Their key responsibilities are to ensure the quality of educational standards and the safety of the pupils/students and staff.
-They monitor the performance of the school, manage its delegated finances and property, and ensure the Trust is appropriately staffed.
-In addition, the LAB works with the Headteacher to ensure the good reputation of the school and Trust is maintained within the community and beyond.
+Each school has its own School Advisory Board (SAB) which is accountable to the Trust.
+Each SAB works closely with the Headteacher of their school to provide support and challenge in the context of the Trust’s strategic vision and values.
+The SAB has an important community-facing role, ensuring that each school meets the needs of the students in its care and contributes positively to the local community.
+Through harnessing local knowledge, resources and relationships to benefit our children and their communities, the SAB provides local input and feedback to the Trust to ensure accountability to local stakeholders and effectiveness in decision-making.
+In addition, the SAB works with the Headteacher to ensure the good reputation of the school and Trust is maintained within the community and beyond.

 The Trust reviews its governance arrangements annually and our updated governance document can be found below.